department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/vamc-vha-mobile-redesign/discovery/interview-central-iowa.md

 - Live Telehealth Scheduling
 - My HealtheVet Enrollment

-- How do Veterans learn about your mobile clinic services and events?
+How do Veterans learn about your mobile clinic services and events?

-**EMAIL RESPONSE:**We work Directly with the county VSO’s to coordinate.
+- [from email response:] We work Directly with the county VSO’s to coordinate.
-1-2 VSOs per county.
+- 1-2 VSOs per county.
 They're county employees, but not full time positions

 ## Mobile clinic operations:

-- With regards to managing mobile clinic operations, how does decision-making work?
+With regards to managing mobile clinic operations, how does decision-making work?
-Emergency Managament, county directors
+- Emergency Managament, county directors

-## Scheduling
-- What does the schedule of a mobile clinic look like?
-- How does a schedule get created?
-  - Who is involved?
-- What tools are used to accomplish this?
-- How far in advance are schedules created?
-  - Does the schedule change?
-  - What causes schedule changes?
-- How do schedule changes get communicated?

 ## Webpage discussion
-- Do you use any online tools for communicating mobile clinic services, schedules or events? post cards
+Do you use any online tools for communicating mobile clinic services, schedules or events?

+- post cards
-**EMAIL RESPONSE:** Web Page is nice, did not know we had one.
+- [from email response:] Web Page is nice, did not know we had one.
 We can list our scheduled events on it.

 ## Mobile clinics